 Helping secure legislation in the US, Canada and EU on transparency in the extractives sector to help fight corruption and ensure more money from oil and gas revenues in Africa is used to fight poverty.

 Successfully advocating for official development assistance, which has increased globally by $35.7 billion between 2005 and 2014.

 Helping to get new US legislation passed on energy poverty: the Electrify Africa Act of 2016.

-(RED), as a division of the ONE Campaign, partners with some of the world’s most iconic brands, such as Apple, Starbucks, HEAD and Coca-Cola, who contribute up to 50% of profits from (RED) branded goods and services to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+(RED) is a division of ONE, and partners with some of the world’s most iconic brands, such as Apple, Bank of America, Beats by Dr. Dre, Coca-Cola, Gap, HEAD and Starbucks, who contribute up to 50% of profits from (RED)-branded goods and services to The Global Fund.

-ONE is a combined effort of two related non-profit, non-partisan organizations, The ONE Campaign and ONE Action.
-The ONE Campaign is organized under section 501(c)(3) of the U.S. Internal Revenue Code (“IRC”).
+As a legal matter, ONE is a combined effort of two related non-profit, non-partisan organizations, the ONE Campaign and ONE Action.
+The ONE Campaign is organized under section 501(c)(3) of the Unites States Internal Revenue Code.
 The ONE Campaign raises public awareness and educates policy makers about the importance of smart and effective policies and programs, which are saving the lives of millions of people living in the world’s poorest countries.
-ONE Action is organized under IRC section 501(c)(4).
-ONE Action engages in grassroots and direct advocacy with policymakers and key influencers, in the United States and in other countries around the world, in support of these smart and effective policies and programs.
+ONE Action is organized under section 501(c)(4) of the Internal Revenue Code, and engages in grassroots and direct advocacy with policymakers and key influencers around the world in support of such policies and programs.